davidly/wordle/README.md

-      -r          Don't Randomize the order of words in the dictionary -s:solution The word to search for instead of the whole dictionary -v          Verbose logging of failures to find a solution. -V for successes too -x          Use experimental algorithm for finding the next guess
+      -r          Don't Randomize the order of words in the dictionary -s:solution The word to search for instead of the whole dictionary -v          Verbose logging of failures to find a solution. -V for successes too -x          Use experimental algorithm for finding the next guess. -X for worst guess.
       notes:      Assumes words.txt in the current folder contains a dictionary Only one of -a or -s can be specified Only one of -f, -i, or -p can be specified